sabrahermassi/weather-data-collection-and-analysis/README.md

 ## Overview

 This project collects weather data using Python, Flask and PostgreSQL.
-It periodically fetches real-time data from a Weather API, stores it in PostgreSQL for analysis, and returns the weather data for a specific city.
+It periodically fetches real-time data from a Weather API, stores it in PostgreSQL, and returns the weather data for a specific city.